Asian Chicken Wings

 - Remove the honey sriracha wings from the oven and flip them one last time.
 Brush with remaining sauce.

 - Transfer wings to a serving platter.
-Sprinkle with sesame seeds and cilantro.
+Sprinkle with 1 teaspoon black sesame seeds, 1 teaspoon toasted sesame seeds and fresh cilantro leaves.
 Serve with reserved marinade for dipping or drizzling over the wings.

 NOTES: